Stenners/Notate_styleguides/src/content/pages/home.md

 ## How it works
-Build on Markdown and React.
+Notate is built on Markdown and React.
+It's configured via a centreal YAML file and with content coming from Markdown files in `/src/content`.
+The Markdown is then compiled at build and bundled.
-Pull into your project and customise the baseline content, or pull it apart and make it your own.
+Pull into your project and customise the baseline content, or pull it apart and make it your own! :boom:

 ## Quickstart